aipavlo/dezc/project/README.md

 This project collects public GitHub repository metadata and builds simple analytics tables in ClickHouse.
 It helps us see which repositories are active, popular, and growing over time.

-The stack is simple: Python for ingestion, ClickHouse for storage, dbt for transformations, Lightdash for BI, and Prefect for one local end-to-end flow.
+The stack: Python for ingestion, ClickHouse for storage, dbt for transformations and data tests, Lightdash for BI, and Prefect for an end-to-end flow orchestration.

 ## Reproducibility

-The easiest way to run everything is through the `Makefile`.
+The easiest way to run is with the `Makefile`.

-1. Create `.env` from the example and add `GITHUB_TOKEN` if you have one.
-Set `LIGHTDASH_SECRET` to any long random string for local runs:
+1. Create `.env` from the example and add `GITHUB_TOKEN` if you have one (optional)

 ```bash
 make env